This gooey baked vegan cauliflower cheese is the ultimate vegan comfort food, with a crispy breadcrumb topping.

-Whilst this vegan cauliflower cheese is generally considered a side dish, we sometimes have it as the main event, served with crusty bread and a crisp green salad in summer, or Tenderstem broccoli and green beans in the cold winter months.
+Whilst this vegan cauliflower cheese is generally considered a side dish, we sometimes have it as the main event, served with crusty bread and a crisp rocket salad in summer, or Tenderstem broccoli and green beans in the cold winter months.

 Cauliflower obviously!
 Use a nice fresh one, a medium-sized cauli will make a good side dish for 4 people.
 At a push, you could use frozen cauliflower florets if you're really in a hurry, but the texture isn't as good as fresh.
 I love frozen cauliflower for making soup but fresh is better here.